luapower/website/www/md/philosophy.md

 change, because you can't assume that your function isn't already called with extra arguments in existing code, arguments which the previous version of your function discarded, but the current version doesn't.
-With semantic versioning you have three choices here: either
+With semantic versioning you have three choices in this case: either
 a) increment the major version now, b) wait until more changes accumulate to warrant a major version bump, or c) lie, and increment the minor version instead.
 None of these are particularly good options.